MdSazzadIslam/vue-graphql-app/README.md

 👷 How to run

-To run this application, you have to set your own MongoDB Atlas connection string and OpenWeatherAPI app id in environmental variables after that follow the bellow steps.
+To run this application follow the bellow steps.

 > git clone https://github.com/MdSazzadIslam/vue-graphql-app.git